 |Total time (in column) spent all year on all subjects.||Total time spent today computed from times entered in this column.|

 “Whole Family” rows automatically duplicated from #1 to subsequent sheets for other children.
 Spreadsheet is set up with 3 worksheets for 3 children.
 May I suggest that if you have more than 3 children, that you make another copy of this file and have one, say, for the teenagers and one for the elementary aged kids.

 My advisor really liked this format.
 I found it easy to work with because of Excel’s various functions.
 Date columns widths can be reduced to 0 when no longer needed to be viewed or printed.
 The printed version will always have the first 2 columns and top 2 rows on it.
 I’ve given you a couple of days’ samples of activities an unschooler might include.
 Play around with the time fields for a bit until you understand how they work.

 As we unschool, weekends are included and so are holidays.
 Kids get “credit” for learning all the time!
 You’ll be pleasantly surprised how the hours add up.
 Your children may even finish a whole school year of required “work” in far less time than their schooling counterparts.

 In 2012 I added the worksheet tab “Photos” so that a record of field trips and projects for art and science could be saved in digital format right here with your plans and records.

 In 2006, I’ve fixed it so the start date for Child #1 sets the dates for the other children, too.
-So if you want to start on a different date than what I have, Just type in your starting date once, and the whole family is set to go.
+So if you want to start on a different date than what I have, Just type in your starting date once in Field C1, and the whole family is set to go.

 In 2005, I’ve added a worksheet for tips on using the spreadsheet, and another for handy links while planning.
 Subjects are now linked right into directories of A to Z Home’s Cool to make it easier to find what you need while you are planning.